 How Long are other Papers at WISR?

 We don’t want students to “pad” their papers to make them look long, but instead WISR faculty work supportively with students in giving them guidance on how they communicate their ideas, their learning process, and the substantive content with which they are engaged.
 We encourage students to express their own criticisms, insights and questions.
 Furthermore, we often ask students to make their general insights and conclusions more tangible by telling stories and giving examples that make their knowledge more real and useful to others.
 Faculty are able to give students suggestions that help them to do meaningful expansions of their drafts–for example, but directing them to points that could use elaboration, or specific areas that could be added, or oftentimes, by giving illustrative and supportive examples of some of their main points.
 Faculty work with students to help them write their papers, so that the writing process is a positive learning experience and results in papers that students can often use in their future work or community efforts.
 All in all, the important thing is to make the project, and the paper, a length that grows out of each student’s purposes for what she or he wants to learn and accomplish with that project.

-What Kinds of Jobs can I get with a WISR, California State-approved degree?
+What Kinds of Jobs can I get with a WISR, California State-licensed degree?
 And, what are the risks of an unaccredited degree like this?